alexwlchan/alexwlchan.net/src/_drafts/moving-youtube-likes.md

     It took a while, but still less than doing it by hand!

     You can apply for a quota increase, but I didn't bother -- I knew I'd only run into the quota a handful of times, and it was easier to spread my runs over multiple days than fill in an application for more quota.
+    The docs say it can take a week or so to approve quota increases, by which I'd probably be done.

 *   Sometimes I'd get a 403 error with the message *"The owner of the video that you are trying to rate has disabled ratings for that video"*.